 In that sense, despite the existing collaboration between European Archives, there is a clear lack of homogenous data on the existing models applied in each country, in particular towards their financial sustainability.
-The present activity should contribute to fill this gap, through the gathering of homogeneous data within the 27 Members States (+Norway and Switzerland).
-It will create a necessary joint knowledge – not covered on statistics or by Eurostat so far – that will help to further define and monitor the New Business Models (Activities 7 & 8).
+The present activity should contribute to fill this gap, through the gathering of homogeneous data from 42 institutions (21 National Archives + 21 Local/regional Archives) within 21 States.
+It has created a necessary joint knowledge – not covered on statistics or by Eurostat so far – that will help to further define and monitor the New Business Models (Activities 7 & 8).

-For such purpose, under the leadership of the LP (Spanish State Archives) and with the support of external/scientific experts, this Pan-European Diagnosis and State of the Arts will be tackled in the first part of the project runtime (2019-2020).
+For such purpose, under the leadership of the LP (Spanish State Archives) and with the support of external/scientific experts, this Pan-European Diagnosis and State of the Arts has been be tackled in the first semester of 2020

-It will consist on a mapping of key data on the existing models being applied so far, based on an ad hoc Business Model Canvas adapted to the sector, that should include, at least:
+It consists on a mapping of key data on the existing models being applied so far, based on an ad hoc Business Model Canvas adapted to the sector, that includes:

 - Legal Structure

 - Finances (Cost structure versus Revenue Streams, such as usage fees, subscription fees, licencing, advertising, projects generation, etc.)

 - Key resources (Human & Technological Resources, including subcontracting policies, etc.)

 - Customer (Audiences) data (relationships, segments, etc.)